kj2013/claff-offmychest/README.md

 **UNLABELED COMMENTS:** Over 420k sentences extracted from 130k comments posted to "POSTS"

-**Labeled training set** (To be released on Sep 18): About 10,000 labeled sentences, extracted from the top comments posted to "POSTS".
+**Labeled training set** : 12,860 labeled sentences, extracted from the top comments posted to "POSTS".

-**Test set:** About 3,000 unlabeled sentences, extracted from the top comments posted to "POSTS".
+**Test set:** 5,000 unlabeled sentences, extracted from the top comments posted to "POSTS".

 ## Label descriptions